 In addition, Storm isn’t the kind of female hero who becomes a damsel in distress every other week.
 In fact, she’s been one of the X-men’s heaviest hitters, as opposed to characters like Kitty Pryde and Jean Grey, who seem to faint or need rescuing every other issue.

 Storm has also lead the X-men, having fought Cyclops for this role in Uncanny X-men #201.
 In case you’ve forgotten, Cyclops is a white guy.
 That should make ultra-liberal hipsters at least somewhat happy.

 She’s also not like Lois Lane or the Invisible Woman, whose character is often defined by the relationships she has.
 Storm has always been her own person and done her own thing.
 That doesn’t stop her from pursuing romance for all the right reasons.

 She’s pursued relationships with the likes of Forge, Black Panther, and Wolverine.
 She was even married to Black Panther for a while.
 Granted, that marriage got annulled because Storm dared to not side with her husband during a major clash between the Avengers and X-men, but that should only strengthen her case, especially in the eyes of more radical feminist types.

 She’s not overly traditional in her views of love and relationships.
 She doesn’t believe in a woman becomes a man’s glorified pet when she decides to marry him.
 She can still have thoughts of her own.
-There are still men in Saudi Arabia who are appalled by such an idea.
+There are still men in the Middle east and this country that are appalled by such an idea.